 How is Interlagos' victory different from Australia’s?

-His and Barrichello’s departure finally seemed by the book: I only deserve the lower load of petrol on board, compared to the McLaren?
+His and Barrichello’s departure finally seemed by the book: is it thanks to the lower load of petrol on board, compared to the McLaren?

 Surprised by the problems that McLaren is having?